wzeren/Displaced-Decay-Counter/README.md

 An accompanying paper of this tool can be accessed at [![arXiv](http://img.shields.io/badge/arXiv-2308.07371-B31B1B.svg)](https://arxiv.org/abs/2308.07371).
 Any user of the tool is strongly suggested to read the paper carefully first, before starting to test the tool.

 ## Compilation

 The code is written in C++.
 There is a Makefile.
 In the first line of Makefile, put in the path to your own Pythia8 and HepMC2 installation.
 Pythia8 should have been compiled with a link to zlib, in order to allow for reading *.lhe.gz files.
 If you do not use zlib, remove "-lz" in the line starting with "LDFLAGS".
 Run "make -jN" in the terminal to compile, where N is the number of CPU cores you want to use.

+## Run the program

+One needs to run the program "main" within the folder "bin", with "./main" followed by arguments.

 ## Relevant files for the benchmark models